jdelguidici/vfxhiremap/README.md

 | Location of Job | Required for filtering.
 Country is interpreted from city or country within this cell.
 | Latitude | Required for marker.
 Potentially can be automated later.
 | Longitude | Required for marker.
 Potentially can be automated later.
+| Glassdoor Score (5) | If provided, should be a number between zero and five.

 When you change the data on your spreadsheet, as long as you are automatically publishing, it should be reflected automatically on the map.